 In certain cases, a supervision officer may seek a warrant for an alleged offender’s arrest.
 When people are accused of violating the terms of community supervision, they are entitled to a hearing at which they can attempt to explain or provide defenses as to the alleged probation violations.

-Violation of community supervision hearings are not the same as criminal trials.
-Instead of a jury, the only person who hears the case and renders a decision is the judge who originally imposed the alleged offender’s sentence.
+Violation of community supervision hearings is not the same as criminal trials.
+Instead of a jury, the only person who hears the case and renders a decision is a judge who originally imposed the alleged offender’s sentence.

 The State also has much lower burden of proof in these cases, only needing to prove an alleged violation by a preponderance of the evidence instead of beyond a reasonable doubt.
 The preponderance of the evidence standard means that essentially more than half of the evidence supports the State’s argument and the alleged offender “more likely than not” committed the alleged violation.

-When a judge renders his or her decision after an alleged violation of community supervision hearing, the alleged offender’s probation may be reinstated without any changes, modified, or revoked.
+When a judge renders his or her decision after an alleged violation of a community supervision hearing, the alleged offender’s probation may be reinstated without any change, modified, or revoked.
 If the judge modifies the community supervision, changes could possibly include new or increased penalties such as:

 If a judge revokes an alleged offender’s probation, it could result in that person receiving the maximum allowable jail or prison sentence for the underlying criminal offense.